-New employees are required to participate in, and current employees are strongly encouraged to participate in, the online training, Preventing Harassment and Discrimination.
+New employees are required to complete the online training within 30 days of hire, and current employees are strongly encouraged to participate in the online training, Preventing Harassment and Discrimination.
 See below for training module descriptions.

 Preventing Harassment & Discrimination invites employees to consider the nature of harassment and discrimination, and provides practical tips on creating a safe, inclusive environment for work, including safe and positive options for bystander intervention.